ajkendal/ajkendal.github.io/README.md

 ## About Me

 I’m a front-end developer with a passion for creating clean, user-focused digital experiences.
-With a background in UX/UI and computer science, I enjoy blending thoughtful design with efficient code to bring ideas to life.
+With a background in UX/UI and Software Engineering, I enjoy blending thoughtful design with efficient code to bring ideas to life.
 This site highlights my professional journey, projects, and areas of expertise.

 ## Features